Felipe Baptista

 Felipe Baptista (born 8 April 2003) is a Brazilian racing driver currently competing in Stock Car Pro Series with KTF Sports.
 He was the 2022 Stock Light season champion.
-Felipe Baptista began his full-time participation in the Stock Car Pro Series in 2023, driving car number 121 for Crown Racing.
-In 2024, driving for Crown Racing in the Stock Car Pro Series, Baptista delivered a standout performance, concluding the championship in 6th place with 806 points.
-He currently holds the 3rd position overall in 2025.
+Felipe Baptista began his full-time participation in the Stock Car Pro Series in 2023, driving car number 121 for KTF Sports. and winning his first race at his debut season.
+In 2024, driving for Crown Racing in the Stock Car Pro Series, Baptista delivered a standout performance, concluding the championship in sixth place with 806 points.

+For 2025 onwards, Baptista returned to the team with which he made his Stock Car Pro Series debut.
+The former KTF Sports. was acquired and transitioned into CAR Racing, expanding to become the largest motorsport operation in the Brazilian racing scene..